vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/ttl-options.md

     nebula> ALTER TAG t1 DROP (a);
     ```

 * Set `ttl_duration` to 0.
-This operation keeps the TTL options, and prevents the property from expiring and being modified.
+This operation keeps the TTL options and prevents the property from expiring or being modified.

     ```ngql
     nebula> ALTER TAG t1 ttl_duration = 0;